 DIY Video Studio is supported by its readers.
 Please assume links on this site are affiliate links, and that I get commissions for purchases made through these links.
 As an Amazon Associate I earn from qualifying purchases.
 It helps me pay for the running of this website.
 Thank you if you use any of the links, I really appreciate it!

 What type of microphone is best for Zoom meetings?
 Even a brief online search will reveal that not only are there many makes of microphone but that there are also lots of types of microphones to choose from.
 But very few are described as being the best mic for video conferencing or the best microphone to use with Zoom.
 After a lot of research, my experience of recording professional audio I can give a definitive answer.

-If you want to easily sound clear on a Zoom call choose a USB condenser microphone.
-Condenser mics are the best microphones for Zoom calls because they are very sensitive, so they can easily capture your voice at your desk or in a huddle room.
-Using a USB mic with Zoom also means your computer will do the set up for you since USB devices are Plug’n’Play.
+If you want to easily sound clear on a Zoom call, choose a USB condenser microphone.
+Condenser mics are the best microphones for Zoom calls because they are extremely sensitive, so they can easily capture your voice at your desk or in a huddle room.
+Using a USB mic with Zoom also means your computer will do the setup for you since USB devices are Plug’n’Play.

 Depending on your budget and whether you need a microphone to pick-up one or a group of people, here are the four best USB microphones for Zoom meetings.

 - Shure MV5 Digital Condenser Mic + USB & Lightning Cable

 - Fifine K669B USB Condenser Mic

 IN A HURRY?
 Here is a comparison table of the 4 best microphones for better Zoom calls.
 My best value choice, based on price, flexibility, and ease of use is the Shure MOTIV MV5 Digital Condenser Microphone.
 The one I use is the Blue Yeti.